scalesql/popmaint/README.md

 TODO
 ----
+* If physical only, then we can't do extended logical checks.
+It errors.
+* Need to incorporate ExecMon and writing the output to a logger (or a writer?)
+    * Can I wrap a logger in a writer?
+No.  I need INFO and ERR.
 * Make the console logger just be default slog.
 Nothing special.
 It needs to be narrower.
 * What does `dev` flag do?
 * Need to write better JSON field stuff